Timeline of Sharp HealthCare

 The $10 million, 100,000-square-foot landmark Memorial North Tower opens with 10 operating rooms, intensive care, coronary care, medical units and other specialized areas.

-A master plan for the Sharp Medical Complex is developed and construction begins on a nine-story North Surgery Tower that was formally dedicated in 1975.
+A master plan for the Sharp Medical Complex is developed and construction begins on a nine-story North Surgery Tower that is formally dedicated in 1975.

 The Sharp estate donates more than $1 million to the hospital, which begins a program to develop a truly comprehensive medical center.